 Transend Migrator has the ability to prevent duplicate message items from migrating.
-This feature is helpful in the event you want to restart a migration.
+This feature is helpful in the event you want to restart a migration, or run a delta.
 It is also helpful when you restore many email archives from a particular person, and you want to output only the unique messages.

-When deduping is turned on and when you perform an email migration, Transend Migrator performs a calculation called an MD5 hash on each message item to see if it is unique.
+When deduping enabled, Transend Migrator performs a calculation called an MD5 hash on each message item to see if it is unique.
 It writes that the results of the MD5 hash into memory.
 At the end of your migration, the MD5 information is taken from memory and written to file.